Trim Saw vs Circular Saw — Differences In Size, Blade And More

 Size and Weight

-Like our professional team members mentioned, the size and weight are the major discrepancies between the trim saw vs circular saw.
+As mentioned, the size and weight are the major discrepancies between the trim saw vs circular saw.
 The trim saw is the smaller model and lighter in weight as well.
 The smaller tool with blades under 5-½ inches can cut thinner wood pieces such as rigid plywood and fit into smaller spaces to give a more intricate cut.

 The full-sized circular saws have blades 6-inches and over and are the best tools for cutting large wood pieces down to size and handling thicker material that require a deeper cut.
 Circular saws are also compared to skilsaws in terms of deep cut capability.